DAY TRIPS FROM OREBIĆ

 Visit the 14th-century town of Ston which you can explore on your own.

 Wander around Ston's medieval walls that circle the whole town, and have a refreshment or sample the local delicacy, oysters - the best in Croatia.
 Ston is only 60 km away from Orebić.

 Take passenger boat from Orebić to Korčula, then catamaran from Korčula to Hvar, but you can visit the popular Hvar town.

 Hvar is increasingly obtaining a reputation as an upmarket destination in Croatia.
 This is favored as a destination by the rich and famous who sail into town on their beautiful yachts.

 When visiting, you must purchase some lavender oil (or lavender itself), which is the main export of the island.

-Split, 2nd biggest city in Croatia and the capital of the Croatian Dalmatian coast.
-You can reach Split with catamaran from Korčula.
+Split, 2nd the biggest city in Croatia and the capital of the Croatian Dalmatian coast.
+You can reach Split with a catamaran from Korčula.

 Inhabited from Roman times at the spot where Roman emperor Diocletian had his retirement palace built for himself and his family through eras of Croatian Kings and centuries of Venetian and Austrian reign, each of these civilizations has left something unique to Split which makes it today a must-visit spot.

 Korčula is often considered to be something of a mini-Dubrovnik, what with its similar (though much smaller), well-preserved Old Town, and a number of sights.

 Korčula Town is also the birthplace of explorer Marco Polo :)